Temesgendemeke/alx-system_engineering-devops/0x02-shell_redirections/README.md

 first line #!/bin/bash to tell terminal my code is bash script on second line i used cat /etc/passwd /etc/hosts on previous project i displayed one file but on this project i displayed 2 files content by using space between  two file names

+4. Last lines of a file
+first line #!/bin/bash to tell terminal my code is bash script on second line i used tail " -n 10 /etc/passwd " to print last 10 line of /etc/passwd